-One operator requires a single Application User with all required devices assigned to it.

-- Multiple operators using the same devices require a single Application User with all devices required by all operators assigned to it. - Multiple operators using different devices require multiple Application Users, each with the required devices assigned to it.
+- One operator requires a single Application User with all required devices assigned to it. - Multiple operators using the same devices require a single Application User with all devices required by all operators assigned to it. - Multiple operators using different devices require multiple Application Users, each with the required devices assigned to it.
 Operators requiring identical devices can use a single Application User. - You can associate up to 5000 lines (not phones) with the Application User.

-To create an Application User and then assign it to the User Group (CUCM 7.x or 8.x) or Access Control Group (CUCM 9.x or 10.x), do the following:
+To create an Application User and then assign it to the Access Control Group, do the following:

-- Step 1 Use your internet browser to access Cisco Unified CM Administration, and then log in. - Step 2 In the main menu, choose User Management > Application User. - Step 3 Click Add New. - Step 4 Enter information in the following fields: - User ID (a name of your choice) - Password - Confirm Password (this must match the Password) - Step 5 Depending on the version of Cisco Unified Communications Manager you are connecting to, do one of the following: - If you are installing against Cisco Unified Communications Manager 7.x or 8.x, scroll down to the Permissions Information section and click Add to User Group. - If you are installing against Cisco Unified Communications Manager 9.x or 10.x, scroll down to the Permissions Information section and click Add to Access Control Group. - Step 6 Click Save to save the Application User.
+Step 1 Use your internet browser to access Cisco Unified CM Administration, and then log in.

+- Step 2 In the main menu, choose User Management > Application User. - Step 3 Click Add New. - Step 4 Enter information in the following fields: - User ID (a name of your choice) - Password - Confirm Password (this must match the Password) - Step 5 Scroll down to the Permissions Information section and click Add to Access Control Group. - Step 6 Click Save to save the Application User.

-Assigning Devices to Application Users to Enable Directory BLF
+Assigning Devices to Application User to Enable BLF for Directory Contacts